 Many stories about American suffragettes are legendary.
 Many women were arrested and force-fed in prison in 1917 after peacefully picketing the White House for the right to vote.
 It wasn’t a new story.
 Women had been protesting since 1848 for the right to be heard.

-- Growing political participation, with an ever-increasing number of women taking their place in public office.
+Growing political participation, with an ever-increasing number of women taking their place in public office.
 A good example is Kamala Harris, who, on January 20, 2021, became the first woman vice president and highest-ranking female official in U.S. history.
-In 2024, she is campaigning for president!

-- Opportunities to participate in the workplace that have increased in ways many women never dreamed possible.
-According to a U.S. Bureau of Labor Statistics (BLS) report released in April 2023, the rapid rise in women’s labor force participation was a major development in the labor market during the second half of the 20th century.
-But there’s still a way to go.
-Although women’s labor force participation peaked in 1999, it was at its lowest rate in 2021 — 56.1% vs 60%.
-Another report, published in March 2024, states that in 2023 women’s earnings were 83.6% of men’s.
+Opportunities to participate in the workplace that have increased in ways many women never dreamed possible.
+According to the U.S. Bureau of Labor Statistics (BLS), the rapid rise in women’s labor force participation was a major development in the labor market during the second half of the 20th century.
+However, there’s still progress to be made.
+Although women’s labor force participation peaked at 60% in 1999, it declined dramatically in 2021 during the COVID-19 pandemic.
+While men were also negatively impacted, the discrepancies have continued post COVID.
+In March 2024, the BLS revealed that women’s earnings were 83.6% of men’s in 2023.
+Not only are fewer women employed, they are also paid less on average.

 Harnessing the Power of Internal Communication

-Internal communication is a potent tool that can be used to effectively foster awareness, understanding, and support for Women’s Equality Day 2024.
-Here are some effective ways to celebrate the day through internal communication:
+Internal communication is a potent tool that can be used to effectively foster awareness, understanding, and support for Women’s Equality Day 2025.
+Here are six effective ways to celebrate the day through internal communication:

 1. Women’s Equality Day Quotes